Cold case reopened into trucker's death

 Today, the case remains unsolved.

 “I’ve prayed for justice for 24 years, and I still do.
-That's the only thing that's kept me going,” said Esmond Capps Elliott, Capps’ widow.
+That's the only thing that's kept me going,” said Esmond Capps Elliott, Capps’ widow in a 2007 interview.
 “When I look at my life, it’s like a puzzle laying on a table with a big gaping hole in the middle.”

 Sgt.
 Tracey Brogden with the Newton Grove Police Department reopened the cold case this week.
 There are no new leads, but authorities and the family said they believe someone in the area knows what happened.